 In September 1878, a tribe of Cheyenne moving northward were committing outrages in western Kansas, including killing men, outraging and murdering women, and stealing cattle.
 People from the country flocked into WaKeeney in fear and confusion.
 Arms and munitions were sent out from Topeka, Kansas.
-A company of 80 men was organized, of which John M. Keeney was Captain, W. H. Fuson First Lieutenant, and C. W. Mulford Second Lieutenant.
+A company of 80 men was organized, of which John M. Keeney was Captain, W. H. Fuson was First Lieutenant, and C. W. Mulford was Second Lieutenant.
 The company was named the Trego County Home Guards and was ready to defend WaKeeney against any attack the Indians might make.
-In their northward march, the Cheyenne kept to the west of Trego County, crossing the railway track about 25 miles west of Wakeeney at Buffalo Park, in Gove County, in the vicinity of which the Indians killed 52 men, women, and children.
+In their northward march, the Cheyenne kept to the west of Trego County, crossing the railway track about 25 miles west of Wakeeney at Buffalo Park in Gove County, in the vicinity of which the Indians killed 52 men, women, and children.

-The poor crops of 1879 brought about poor reaction, and settlers who had come with the expectation of raising a field crops left in large numbers.
+The poor crops of 1879 brought about a poor reaction and settlers who had come with the expectation of raising a field crops left in large numbers.
 Those who remained raised stock and were successful.
 Crops continued to do poorly in the next few years, and hog raising was also found not to be profitable, at which time, attention was given principally to cattle and sheep, especially the latter.

-Before the counties of Gove, Logan, and Wallace officially organized, they were attached to Trego for judicial purposes.
-In 1881 some trouble was caused by thieves and marauders committing crimes in the territory over which no court had jurisdiction.
+Before the counties of Gove, Logan, and Wallace were officially organized, they were attached to Trego for judicial purposes.
+In 1881, some trouble was caused by thieves and marauders committing crimes in the territory over which no court had jurisdiction.
 Three murderers and several horse thieves were turned over to the sheriff of Trego County, but they had to be set free as there was no authority to try them.

 It is unclear how the trouble began, but John Pitman was killed, his brother Thomas badly wounded, and John Evarts wounded in the face.
 McCullom and Wooton fled, and the State offered a reward of $500 for their arrest and conviction.
 Joseph Lucas, who was then Deputy Sheriff, in the absence of Mr. Allen, the Sheriff, who was off on other duty, went with a warrant and arrested William Wooton, a brother of Thomas Wooton and the wife of the latter.
 After taking this party into custody, word was sent to the Sheriff of Trego County that Thomas Wooton, one of the murderers, had been arrested and was in custody in Lakin, in Kearney County.
 James McCullom was killed in a fight with the Sheriff of Ford County, by whom Wooton had been arrested.

 Deputy Lucas started to Kearney County after Wooton, whom he found to be suffering from quite a severe wound in the shoulder, received in the fight with the Sheriff when McCullom was killed.
 Lucas brought Wooton back to Wakeeney and, waiving an examination, was ordered to be taken to the Ellis County jail.
 The first train East was due at 3:30 in the morning, and that night while Deputy Lucas was sitting in the Union House with his three prisoners, all of whom were hand-cuffed, awaiting the train’s arrival, he happened to fall into a light sleep.
-While sleeping, he received a blow over the head which knocked him from his chair.
+While sleeping, he received a blow over the head, which knocked him from his chair.
 Gathering himself up, he saw several masked men in the hotel’s office with whom he entered into a general fight.
 They fought through the office and out onto the porch, keeping it up back through the hall and into the parlor, from which they emerged into the dining room where tables were over-turned, dishes were broken, the stove upset, and where Mr. Lucas received a blow on the head which knocked him senseless.
 While the fight was going on, a rope was thrown around Wooton’s neck, and he was dragged out and taken to an empty box car, on which the masked party had arrived from the West.
 From this point, the fate of Wooton is in doubt, some contending that he was lynched.
-Others said that while in the box car, he seized the revolver of one of his captors and immediately commenced firing, killing two of the party and wounding some of the others, after which he jumped from the car, with the rope still around his neck, and made his escape.
+Others said that while in the box car, he seized the revolver of one of his captors and immediately commenced firing, killing two of the party and wounding some of the others, after which he jumped from the car with the rope still around his neck, and made his escape.

 The thieves had “hobbled” the horses, that is, fastened their forelegs together, and their progress was relatively slow.
-Before they had gotten out of Trego County the Sheriff had overtaken them.
+Before they had gotten out of Trego County, the Sheriff had overtaken them.
 While yet a little way from them, the Sheriff, to save the team he was driving from being shot, got out and, taking his Winchester rifle in his hand, started after them on foot.
 When within about 50 yards of them, he called to them to “throw up,” to which they responded by wheeling around and opening fire upon him from two rifles.
 He returned the fire and unhorsed one of them, who went by the name of Jones, the first shot killing his horse.
 Upon Jones being unhorsed, he ran and placed himself behind a slight elevation in the ground from which he kept up his fire.
 A shot from the sheriff’s rifle took effect on Jones’ cheek, after which he “threw up” and surrendered.
 The second thief, who was none other than the notorious Dick Edwards, wheeled his horse and galloped off upon seeing Jones surrender.

 The Sheriff fired after as he ran, the bullet hitting the neck of the horse that Edwards was riding.
-While the skirmish was going on, the “hobbled” horses had gone on about three-fourths of a mile, and Edwards, seeing that his only chance for escape was to secure another horse, put spurs to his wounded and fast sinking animal and barely succeeded in reaching the drove when the horse he had ridden dropped dead.
+While the skirmish was going on, the “hobbled” horses had gone on about three-fourths of a mile, and Edwards, seeing that his only chance for escape was to secure another horse, put spurs to his wounded and fast-sinking animal and barely succeeded in reaching the drove when the horse he had ridden dropped dead.
 It required but a moment to cut the rope by which one of the horses was hobbled, change saddles, and escape.
 In the meantime, Sheriff Allen succeeded in capturing all of the stolen horses, except two that were killed and the one upon which Edwards escaped.
 He also secured Jones, one of the thieves, who was placed in the Ford County jail to await his trial, which was scheduled to take place in March 1883.

 The first school district was formed in WaKeeney in 1884.

-In 1884 Colonel C. K. Holliday of Topeka sent two prospectors into Trego County to look for mineral deposits.
+In 1884, Colonel Cyrus.
+K. Holliday of Topeka sent two prospectors into Trego County to look for mineral deposits.
 They found traces of zinc and other minerals but not in paying quantities.
 A great boom was occasioned in 1902-03 by discovering an element in the shale of Trego County, which was thought to be gold.
 Professor Ernest Fahrig of Philadelphia, Pennsylvania, claimed to have a process by which he could remove the gold from the shale.
 A company was formed, capitalists being eager to buy stock.
-There proved to be no gold in the shale, and by 1904 the whole affair had passed into history.
+There proved to be no gold in the shale, and by 1904, the whole affair had passed into history.

 In 1889, the Trego County Courthouse was built at the cost of $40,000.00.
 It was said to be the finest Courthouse west of the Missouri River at that time.